erikstook/GPSTinyMySQL/README.md

 # WeatherStation

 My forst Weatherstation with NodeMCU
-All will be saved on MySQL
+All data will be saved on MySQL